 Venetian Works of Defence between the 16th and 17th centuries: Stato da Terra – Western Stato da Mar

 The defensive system employed by the Venetians in Montenegro during the 16th and 17th centuries was referred to as Stato da Terra and Stato da Mar.
-These remarkable defensive structures have been acknowledged as UNESCO World Heritage sites.
-Situated along the Montenegrin coastline, these sites serve as a testament to the might and influence of Venice during that era.
+These remarkable defensive structures, situated along the Montenegrin coastline, have been acknowledged as UNESCO World Heritage sites.
+They serve as a testament to the might and influence of Venice during that era.

 Stato da Terra encompasses extensive walls that safeguard inland territories from terrestrial dangers.
 Constructed from durable stone and mortar, these walls were highly resistant and formidable to breach.
 Additionally, they featured moats equipped with drawbridges, which could be raised or lowered based on imminent threats.
 Alongside Stato da Terra, Stato da Mar was established to defend against maritime perils, including pirate vessels.